coralproject/ask-docs/docs_dir/products/askuserguide.md

 #### Closed Form Message

-Ask let's you customize the message displayed to readers when your form is closed.
+Ask provides you with a default message that is displayed to readers when your form is closed.
+To customize the message simply make sure your form is set to closed and then change the message in the text area that appears.

 ## Managing Submissions